- What is Business Aviation?

-Recipients will be announced at the NBAA Maintenance Management Conference, to be held May 5 to 7, 2015 in Portland, OR.
-Maintenance TRACS awards will be redeemable under the conditions established by NBAA Charities and its donors, and applicants are limited to receiving one award per person every other year; i.e., recipients of the 2015 scholarship are not eligible to apply in 2016, but they will be eligible to apply again in 2017.
+Recipients will be announced at the NBAA Maintenance Management Conference, to be held May 3 - 5, 2016, in Kansas City, MO.
+Maintenance TRACS awards will be redeemable under the conditions established by NBAA and its donors, and applicants are limited to receiving one award per person every other year; i.e., recipients of the 2015 scholarship are not eligible to apply in 2016, but they will be eligible to apply again in 2017.

 Recipients must complete all professional/educational training and redeem the award within one year from the date of announcement, unless otherwise noted, or risk forfeit of the award.
-Recipients also are responsible for costs associated with the scholarship, such as travel and lodging expenses, unless otherwise noted.
+Recipients are also responsible for costs associated with the scholarship, such as travel and lodging expenses, unless otherwise noted.
+Maintenance TRACS is one of several scholarship programs offered by NBAA to promote professional development and business aviation careers.
+For all NBAA scholarships, applicants are limited to receiving one award per person, per year.
+For more information, visit www.nbaa.org/scholarships.